Nail allergy and eczema

 Resistance to treatments - If your eczema is resistant to your usual treatment and you are in contact with acrylates, consider the possibility of ACD.
 Contact your GP who can organise a referral for patch testing.

-How can this trigger be avoided and managed?
+How can this trigger be managed?

 If you work in the beauty industry, make sure you understand the risks and that your employer provides you with adequate training, nitrile gloves and face masks.
 If symptoms persist, you may need to consider changing profession.